dinesh/registry/README.md

-registry
+Registry
 ========

-An sinatra/angular app for managing companies
+A sinatra/angular app for managing companies